The Best Resume, LinkedIn, and Interview Tips To Help You Rise To the Top by Isabella Johnston

 Another way to overcome the flexibility objection is to show how flexibility conveys an advantage.
 Pepper your interview with examples of how flexible work has increased your productivity, creativity or other tangible results.
 Have outside research on the benefits of flexible work readily available to bolster your case.

 The interview process, whether for flexible or traditional jobs, is a great opportunity to build rapport with the people you will be working with.
 If your flexible work arrangement means you won’t see these people as much once you’re working, take advantage of the interview process to get the in-person interaction you won’t have later.
 Focusing on rapport will also increase your likability during the interview process – a critical and too often overlooked factor in hiring decisions.
-[Tips 15 through 20 courtesy of Caroline Ceniza-Levine with Forbes Council]
+[Additional tips courtesy of Caroline Ceniza-Levine with Forbes Council]

 These tips will take you from building your resume, LinkedIn, and preparing for interviews.
 We totally want to acknowledge the Forbes magazine authors as the original source for this goodness.
 You will find additional tips that I sprinkled throughout the article that reflect my own spin on how to approach your job hunt to get the most out of your time that should yield results.
 Reach out to Isabella for speaking engagements, training, or coaching.